signet-marigold/anhack.xyz/content/projects/this-hugo-site/index.md

 Alright so first off I wanted a static site gen and I was looking at the options available.
 [Jekyll](https://jekyllrb.com/) honestly is fine I have no real problems with It but it doesn't appear to have the functionality I need. and [Eleventy](https://www.11ty.dev/) (actually a cool project) but not exactly what I was looking for.
 [Hugo](https://gohugo.io/)s modularity and live-reload is amazing, plus it's designed to be a general purpose generator.
-Meaning theres very little in the way of doing anything I want
+Meaning theres very little in the way of doing anything I want.

+In the end, I picked Hugo just because it seemed to work.
+Nothing more.

 ### Overview